electricimp/BTLEBlinkUp/README.md

 | *regonPin* | imp **pin** object | No | The imp GPIO pin connected to the Bluetooth LE radio’s BT_REG_ON pin.
 Default: **hardware.pinJ** |
 | *uart* | imp **uart** object | No | The imp UART on which the imp’s Bluetooth radio is connected.
 Default: **hardware.uartFGJH** |

-**Note** The last three parameters are required only on the imp004m. imp006-based applications should not supply arguments to these parameters; indeed, they will be ignored if you do.
+**Note** The last four parameters are required **only on the imp004m**. imp006-based applications should not supply arguments to these parameters; indeed, they will be ignored if you do.

 #### BLE Service UUIDs ####